-Tuna is a really excellent addition to your diet as well.
-There are several wonderful benefits to including tuna fish in your diet as well.
+Tuna is an excellent addition to your diet as well.
+There are several incredible benefits to including tuna fish in your diet as well.
 When I say tuna, I want you to understand not all tuna in a tin or can is created equal as far as the quality.
 Try to find a brand you can trust, look for the phrases on the product of “Pole-and-line-caught” or “FAD-free.”
 Pole and line cut mean the company is preventing overfishing of the area.
-FAD-Free means they are not using floating devices that lure the tuna to fishermen and brings in other ocean species too, resulting in an unnecessary bycatch.
+FAD-Free means they are not using floating devices that lure the tuna to fishers and bring in other ocean species, too, resulting in an unnecessary bycatch.

 Tonnino and Genova are both brands my family loves that have been certified by the Marine Stewardship Council.
 The other brands we like are Ortiz and Bela, which are pole-and-line-caught off the European coast.
 They’re a little more expensive but seriously worth the extra money when it comes to the quality and taste of the canned tuna.

-There are at least 6 great reasons to include tuna in your diet that I can think of :
+There are at least six great reasons to include tuna in your diet that I can think of :

 Tuna comprises omega-3 fatty acids, which aid in bringing balance in the blood vessels by reducing cholesterol in the arteries

 Tuna is naturally rich in potassium, which has been known for lowering blood pressure.
 Omega-3 fatty acids in combined with potassium bring an anti-inflammatory effect to the cardiovascular system, in turn, benefits are the lowering blood pressure, the risk of a stroke, and heart attack.

 Tuna is rich in manganese, zinc, vitamin C, and selenium, which aid in strengthening the immune system.
 These antioxidants protect us from diseases like cancer by fighting the free radicals – the by-products of metabolism on the cellular level.

-- Tuna contains Vitamin B which is a major component in strengthening bones.
+Tuna contains Vitamin B, which is a significant component in strengthening bones.
 This vitamin may make the bones stronger and protect them from injuries like a fracture or break.

 The Vitamin B complex in the fish aids in keeping our skin healthy.
 It contains a protein called elastin, which gives a smooth texture to our skin.